JSilver-Legend/JSilver-Legend/README.md

 - NickName: JSilver-Legend ( Web 3D Expert ).<br>
 <img align="right" width="350" src="https://github.com/TortuC/TortuC/blob/master/img/image03.gif" />
-- Articulate and professional communication skills, including formal presentations and technical documentation.<br>
-Also, one of my best virtues is setting a fair price for our project and adhering to your timeline. <br>
-As a competent and experienced developer, <br>
-I have a rich educational background in programming and have more than 8 years of experience using cutting-edge development tools in web and mobile development.<br>
-Productive in both team-based and self-managed projects: dedicated to keeping up-to-date industry knowledge and IT skills.<br>
-Always trying to embrace new tech and everyone's opinion is welcome and expected. <br><br>

 ##
 ##### Web GL/VR / Advanced WebProject Solution
 [ React.js | Angular | Vue.js | Laravel | Node.js | Express.js ] <br>